PAGE: A Simple and Optimal Probabilistic Gradient Estimator for Nonconvex Optimization: Missing Proofs for Nonconvex Finite-Sum Problems

 \begin{lemma} If function $f(x) :=\frac{1}{n}\sum_{i=1}^{n}f_i(x)$ is average $L$-smooth (see Assumption \ref{asp:smooth}), i.e., if

 then $f$ is also $L$-smooth, i.e., $\n{\nabla f(x) - \nabla f(y)} \leq L \n{x-y}$ and thus

 \end{lemma} \begin{proofof}{Lemma \ref{lem:smooth}} First, we show the $L$-smoothness of $f$:

 where the first inequality uses Jensen's inequality: $g(\E[x]) \leq \E[g(x)]$ for a convex function $g$.
-Now, inequality \eqref{eq:smooth} holds due to standard arguments (we do not claim any novelty here and include the proof for completeness):
+Then, inequality \eqref{eq:smooth} holds due to standard arguments (we do not claim any novelty here and include the following arguments for completeness):

 where the first inequality uses Cauchy–Schwarz inequality $\inner{u}{v} \leq \n{u}\n{v}$. \end{proofof}